michaelmosmann/silk/binds.md

 ## Targeting Bindings
 All of the above forms of bindings can be made more specific by describing the `Target` it should be used for.
 This narrows the cases in which it matches a dependency but also makes it more suitable.

+The `Target` describes the `Instance` in which something should be injected as well as the `Packages` in which the binding is valid.
+Both techniques can be used to make a binding very precise and therefore more significant in all cases where it matches.

 ### Localised Bindings
 Bindings can be made more specific by narrowing down the packages where the binding applies.
 The less